tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         Returns
         -------
         expectation_w, expectation_b, expectation_c: array_like
-            The expectation term appearing in the gradients wrt W, b and c respectively.
+            The expecation term appearing in the gradients wrt W, b and c respectively.
         """